verygoodsecurity/vgs-collect-ios/demoapp/demoapp/UseCases/PayOptIntegration/Collect+PaymentOrchestration.md

 ## Steps to integrate Collect with Payment Orchestration

+#### 1.Implement your custom backend.

-### 1.Implement your custom backend and iOS API client to fetch access token valid for Payment Orchestration operations.
+  Implement your iOS API client to fetch access token valid for Payment Orchestration operations.

-### 2. Setup VGS Collect instance.
+#### 2.Setup VGS Collect instance.

-### 3. Build your own UI with `VGSTextFields` and connect `VGSCollect` instance to text fields. ayload structure for payment optimization should match the following structure:
+#### 3.Build your own UI with `VGSTextFields`.

+		Add `VGSTextFields` and and connect `VGSCollect` instance to text fields. ayload structure for payment optimization should match the following structure:

 ```JSON
 {